Tanz0rz/haxe-fmod/extension/functions.md

 ## system_attachchannelgrouptoport
 <!-- System::attachChannelGroupToPort -->
-Cannot be bound.
-This is a console port API and haxefmod targets desktop and web only.
+verdict: cannot This is a console port API and haxefmod targets desktop and web only.
 Route audio through ChannelGroup and Bus instead.

 ## system_attachfilesystem
 <!-- System::attachFileSystem -->
-Cannot be bound.
-A custom file system is a set of callbacks that FMOD runs on its streaming and loading threads, and no Haxe target can execute code there.
+verdict: cannot A custom file system is a set of callbacks that FMOD runs on its streaming and loading threads, and no Haxe target can execute code there.
 StudioSystem.loadBankFile and loadBankMemory are the bank paths, and Sound.create and Sound.fromPcm are the sound paths.

 ## system_close
 <!-- System::close -->
+verdict: bound
 haxefmod owns this.
 The system is never closed, FMOD initializes once in FmodManager.Initialize() and lives until the process exits.
 Use FmodManager.PauseAllSounds() or CoreSystem.mixerSuspend() when the game goes to the background.
 ```haxe
 import haxefmod.core.CoreSystem;